vasilis-timoudas/E-Learning-Desktop-Application-for-Learning-Python/README.md

-# E-Learning-for-Python
+# E-Learning-Desktop-Application-for-Learning-Python
-Desktop Application with C# for E-Learning in Python for my University Project
+E-Learning Desktop Application for Learning Python in C#